 There are numerous AD cybersecurity testing platforms [329] [79] [338] [200].
 Whilst these platforms are useful for advancing the research and development of threat models they have sparse usage for validation testing of AD software to cyber threats.
 A reason for this can be that the design of these testbeds are constrained by a lack of alignment with safety validation testing methods.
 Further, AD software developers and safety engineers prefer modular tools which can be utilised in their own customised digital-twin simulation environments.
 Another shortcoming of the cybersecurity testing platforms are that they are technology centric and attack plug-ins are developed for a specific technology stack.
-There is a lack of overarching principles and methods to guide cybersecurity testing that would enable a standardised approach.
-Table 10 lists AD cybersecurity testing platforms.
+There is a lack of overarching principles and methods to guide cybersecurity testing platforms.